When you’re ready to buy resin, you’ve probably got a few questions. Things like

 *Minimum and maximum mixing amounts = Mix an amount between these two numbers to make sure your resin cures.

-3. What is the shelf life of this resin?
+3. What is the resin’s shelf life?

 Epoxies generally have a shelf life of twelve months.
 Polyesters are usually half of that.
 Polyurethanes are even shorter.
 Buy enough resin to use entirely in half of the expected shelf life.